RDA-Sample-Type-Classification-WG/Case-Studies/README.md

 4. Add an entry referencing your new document to the index, e.g. the `README.md` in the `case-studies` folder.

 5. Push to GitHub.
-Submit a pull request to merge your new case study.
+Submit a pull request to merge your changes.

 ### Submit your case study by email